linkedin/Liger-Kernel/README.md

 |--------------------------|-------------------------|
 | ![Patch](docs/images/patch.gif) | ![Compose](docs/images/compose.gif) |

-## 🚀 Features

-- +20% throughput and -60% memory usage for multi-GPU training.
-- Unlock large vocabulary sizes, long contexts, or multi-head training.
-- Minimal dependencies—only `torch` and `triton` are required.
+### ✨ Key Features

-- Hugging Face model compatible—speed up your models with just one line of code.
+- **🔧 Ease of use:** Simply patch your Hugging Face model with one line of code, or compose your own model using our kernels.
-- Forward and backward passes implemented.
-- 0% loss in correctness—kernels are validated through robust unit and convergence tests.
+- **🚀 Time- and memory-efficient:** In the same spirit as Flash-Attn, but for layers like RMSNorm, RoPE, CrossEntropy, and more—not just attention!
+Increases multi-GPU training throughput by 20% and reduces memory usage by 60%.
+- **✅ Exact:** Exact (fwd + bwd) kernels—no approximations.
+Each kernel undergoes rigorous unit and convergence testing to ensure accuracy.
+- **🌱 Lightweight:** The kernels have minimal dependencies, requiring only Torch and Triton—no extra libraries needed!
+Say goodbye to dependency headaches!
-- Compatible with multi-GPU setups (PyTorch FSDP and DeepSpeed).
+- **💻 Multi-GPU supported:** Compatible with multi-GPU setups (PyTorch FSDP and DeepSpeed).

-- Seamless integration with Torch Compile.
+### 🎯 Target Audiences

+- **Researchers**: Looking to compose models using efficient and reliable kernels for frontier experiments.
+- **ML Practitioners**: Focused on maximizing GPU training efficiency with optimal, high-performance kernels.
+- **Curious Novices**: Eager to learn how to write reliable Triton kernels to enhance training efficiency.

 ## 🔧 Installation